Ruitulyu/KAS-Analyzer/index.md

 -o [prefix]: please input the prefix (basename) of 'KAS-pipe2 genomicdist' output files.
 Default: basename of KAS-seq peak file.

 -c: please specify if the percentages of normal genomic feature distribution is generated, which is regard as a control.
-Default: off.
+DEFAULT: off.

 -p [peaks]: please input the KAS-seq peak or differential KAS-seq peak file.
 REQUIRED.